cyber-scot/.github/profile/README.md

 ## 🚀 **Our Services**

 ### 🔧 **Infrastructure Transformation**
-Our expertise lies in spearheading strategic and operational change across various domains of your organization.
+Our expertise lies in spearheading strategic and operational change across various domains of your organisation.
 This includes infrastructure, applications, digital skills, and leadership.
 Collaborate with us, and we'll meticulously craft a comprehensive strategy and operational plan tailored to your needs.

 ### 📈 **Programme & Project Management**
 Project Delivery as a Service is integral to our identity.
 Our promise?
 Delivering pre-defined customer benefits & project outcomes punctually, within the agreed budget, and under a managed risk umbrella.

 ### ☁ **Cloud Adoption**
 The future is in the cloud, and we're here to help you navigate it.
-Specializing in solution design, architecture, software upgrades, and platform migrations, our experienced team ensures the timely and budgeted delivery of major projects, with an unwavering attention to detail.
+Specialising in solution design, architecture, software upgrades, and platform migrations, our experienced team ensures the timely and budgeted delivery of major projects, with an unwavering attention to detail.

 ---

 ## 🛠️ **Open Source & MIT License**
 You'll find that many of our projects are under the MIT License, signifying our commitment to contributing to the open-source community.
-We believe in collaboration, transparency, and the power of open-source to catalyze innovation.
+We believe in collaboration, transparency, and the power of open-source to catalyse innovation.

 ---